natebarksdale/natebarksdale.github.io/src/content/blog/2008-10-19-napoleon-street-hobart-tasmania.md

 description: A charming observation on the interplay of angles and the picturesque harbor in Hobart, Tasmania.
 "I love the interplay of angles in this home—the gables and the steep-sloped street.
 And once you get out into the harbor, it's more or less a straight shot south to Antarctica."
 emoji: 🏠
 tags:
+  - 🇦🇺 Australia
-  - 🌊 Harbors
+  - 🌊 Ocean
-  - ⛰️ Mountains
+  - 🌅 Reflection
+  - 🏞️ National Parks
 haiku: |
   Gables touch the sky,
   Steep streets lead to the sea's edge,